AFLplusplus/LibAFL/fuzzers/binary_only/qemu_tmin/README.md

 # qemu_tmin

+QEMU testcase minimizer.

-This folder contains an example fuzzer which runs each entry in the input corpus and minimizes the input corpus.
-This fuzzer also distributes the test cases in the input corupus evenly across the selected cores.
+This folder contains an example fuzzer which runs each entry in the input corpus and minimizes the input, ensuring that coverage map remains the same.
+The output is a new corpus that may or may not be smaller than the original inputs, but will not be larger.

+If some input files are idential, only one of each duplicate set will be kept for minimization.

 The following architectures are supported:
 * arm